Janusz Bugajski

-Janusz Bugajski (born 23 September 1954, in Nantwich, Cheshire, England) is a senior fellow at the Jamestown Foundation in Washington, D.C., and host of “Bugajski Hour” television shows broadcast in the Balkans.
-He was formerly a senior fellow at the Center for European Policy Analysis (CEPA) in Washington, D.C., and the director of New European Democracy Program at the Center for Strategic and International Studies (CSIS).
+Janusz Bugajski (23 September 1954 – 18 October 2025) was a British-born American political consultant who was a senior fellow at the Jamestown Foundation in Washington, D.C.
+He also served as the host of the "Bugajski Hour" television shows broadcast in the Balkans.
+Previously, he held the position of senior fellow at the Center for European Policy Analysis (CEPA) in Washington, D.C., and served as the director of the New European Democracy Program at the Center for Strategic and International Studies (CSIS).

-Bugajski has served as a consultant on East European affairs for various U.S. organizations and government agencies as for the U.S. Agency for International Development (USAID), the United States Department of Defense, the International Republican Institute (IRI), the Free Trade Union Institute (AFL-CIO), the International Research and Exchanges Board (IREX), and BBC television in London.
+Bugajski served as a consultant on East European affairs for various U.S. organizations and government agencies, including the U.S. Agency for International Development (USAID), the United States Department of Defense, the International Republican Institute (IRI), the Free Trade Union Institute (AFL-CIO), the International Research and Exchanges Board (IREX), and BBC television in London.

-He testifies regularly before the U.S. Congress.
-He chairs the South-Central Europe area studies program at the Foreign Service Institute of the U.S. Department of State.
+He testified regularly before the U.S. Congress and also served as the chair of the South-Central Europe area studies program at the Foreign Service Institute of the U.S. Department of State.

 Life and career

-He came to the US in 1986.
-He is son of Piotr, a teacher, and Jadwiga (Kawska) Bugajski.
-He is an American of Polish descent.

-1977 he obtained B.A.
-Honours from the University of Kent at Canterbury, UK, and in 1981 an M.Ph. in social anthropology from the London School of Economics and Political Science.
-He speaks English and Polish.
+Bugajski immigrated to the United States in 1986.
+He was the son of Piotr Bugajski, a teacher, and Jadwiga (Kawska) Bugajski.
+He was an American of Polish descent and was fluent in both English and Polish.
+In 1977, he earned a B.A. with Honours from the University of Kent at Canterbury in the United Kingdom, and in 1981, he obtained an M.Ph. in social anthropology from the London School of Economics and Political Science.

-In 1981–1983 he has been consultant on Polish affairs for BBC Television, London; 1984–1985 he became Senior Research Analyst at Radio Free Europe (RFE/RL) in Munich, Germany.
-In 1986 he joined the Center for Strategic and International Studies (CSIS) in Washington, D.C., and established the center's East European department.
-He became associate director 1986–93 and director in 1993 for East European Studies at Center for Strategic and International Studies, Washington (DC).
+From 1981 to 1983, Bugajski worked as a consultant on Polish affairs for BBC Television in London.
+In 1984 to 1985, he served as a Senior Research Analyst at Radio Free Europe/Radio Liberty (RFE/RL) in Munich, Germany.
+In 1986, he joined the Center for Strategic and International Studies (CSIS) in Washington, D.C., where he established the center's East European department.
+Bugajski held the position of associate director from 1986 to 1993 and became the director in 1993 for East European Studies at the Center for Strategic and International Studies in Washington, D.C.

-He was also an adjunct lecturer American University (1991); lecturer of the Smithsonian Institution, the Foreign Service Institute, the Woodrow Wilson Center; consultant of the International Republican Institute, the International Research and Exchanges Board and the Institute for Democracy in Eastern Europe.
+Bugajski was also an adjunct lecturer at the American University in 1991; lecturer at the Smithsonian Institution, the Foreign Service Institute, the Woodrow Wilson Center; consultant for the International Republican Institute, the International Research & Exchanges Board, and the Institute for Democracy in Eastern Europe.
+He died on 18 October 2025, at the age of 71.